aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/action/action.md

 - be a plain JavaScript object with notation `{}` to define.
 - have a `type` property.

+    > The `type` of an action identifies to the consumer the nature of the action that has occurred.
+Two actions with the same type MUST be strictly equivalent (using `===`).
+By convention, `type` is usually string constant or a Symbol.

 An action **MAY**:

 - have a `error` property.